Withdrawal from Alcohol

 Alcohol withdrawal has three stages of side effects:

 Stage 1 Symptoms

-The stage 1 symptoms are mild and usually occur within the first 24 hours since your last drink.
+The stage 1 symptoms usually occur within the first 24 hours since your last drink.

 - Abdominal pain

 - Loss of appetite

 - Difficulty thinking/problem solving

 These symptoms can vary from mild to severe; they are usually mild at first and get more severe with time..
 They can come on in as little as 6 hours after the last drink.